ethanc8/carlos/README.md

 More detailed history is available in [google/fonts#1441](https://github.com/google/fonts/issues/1441#issuecomment-754068542).

 Carlito was built by Łukasz Dziedzic using a large amount of proprietary tools which transformed the Lato TTFs such that their metrics would match Calibri.
-These were copied into this repository, renamed Carlos, and the double-storey lowercase italic *g* was replaced by the single-storey stylistic alternate lowercase italic *g* to look more similar to Calibri.
+These were copied into this repository, renamed Carlos, and the double-storey italic *g* was replaced by a custom single-storey *g* to look more similar to Calibri.
+The double-storey italic *g* was moved to the stylistic alternate `g.salt`.

 The Light weights of Carlos were derived by manually modifying the Lato Light TTFs in FontForge.